jamescherti/buffer-guardian.el/README.md

 * `buffer-guardian-save-on-minibuffer` (Default: `t`): Save when the minibuffer opens.
 * `buffer-guardian-save-on-buffer-switch` (Default: `t`): Save when `window-buffer-change-functions` runs.
 * `buffer-guardian-save-on-window-change` (Default: `t`): Save when `window-selection-change-functions` runs.
+* `buffer-guardian-save-on-mouse-leave` (Default: `t`): Save the current buffer when the mouse pointer leaves its window.

 ### Timers